Rush Enterprises, Inc. (RUSHA) Stock Analysis

 Consumer Cyclical · Auto & Truck Dealerships

-Rush Enterprises operates 126 franchised commercial vehicle dealerships (Rush Truck Centers) in 23 US states plus Canada, primarily selling Peterbilt and International trucks alongside aftermarket parts, service, financing, and leasing.
-Revenue is driven by new and used...
+Rush Enterprises operates 126 Rush Truck Centers in 23 US states and Canada, selling commercial vehicles (primarily Peterbilt and International brands), aftermarket parts, service, leasing, and financing.
+Revenue for 2025 was ~$7.4B, led by new vehicle sales (55.7%), aftermarket...
 Read more

-Passes 5/7 gates (clean insider activity, no SEC red flags, news boost analyst 0.60, earnings proximity 89d clear, semi cycle peak clear).
+Passes 5/8 gates (clean insider activity, news events none recent, earnings proximity 50d clear, semi cycle peak clear, materials cycle peak clear).
 Fails on weak momentum and favorable risk/reward ratio.
 Suitability: moderate.

 Thesis